Xanax and Alcohol: Dangers and Side Effects of Mixing

 Some people may mix alcohol with Xanax because they are unaware of the potential health risks of the combination.
 Sometimes, people who abuse drugs will experiment by mixing these substances.
 In some cases, people who abuse one of these drugs will add the other so they can become more intoxicated.

 Combining these drugs can be very dangerous.
-If you are worried about how much you drink or your reliance on Xanax, Sunrise House and American Addiction Centers can help.
-Call to talk to one of our Admissions Navigators.
-They’ll be able to answer your questions and help you find the right treatment you need.
+If you are worried about how much you drink or your reliance on Xanax, Sunrise House, an inpatient rehab center in New Jersey, can help.
+Call to talk to one of our admissions navigators.
+They can help you start addiction treatment and can answer questions about the levels of care at Sunrise House, using insurance to pay for addiction treatment, and other ways to pay for rehab.